-History of Japan
+HIST 2806 [1.0 credit] History of Japan

 A survey of Japanese history from the legendary beginning of the country in 660 B.C. to the end of World War Two.
 (Field a or d).

+Lectures/groups three hours a week.
-HIST 2809 [0.5 credit] The Historian's Craft

-Lectures and workshops on historical methods and materials.
-Topics will include the discovery, evaluation, use and analysis of documents in historical context, nondocumentary evidence, statistics, and bibliographical tools.
-Includes: Experiential Learning Activity

-Precludes additional credit for HIST 2808 [1.0 credit], no longer offered.
+HIST 2809 [0.5 credit] The Historian's Craft Lectures and workshops on historical methods and materials.
+Topics will include the discovery, evaluation, use and analysis of documents in historical context, non-documentary evidence, statistics, and bibliographical tools.
+Includes: Experiential Learning Activity Precludes additional credit for HIST 2808 [1.0 credit], no longer offered.
 Prerequisite(s): open only to History majors with at least second-year standing.
+Lectures/groups three hours a week.

+HIST 2811 [0.5 credit]

 Public History from Memory to Museums

 Historical representation in the public arena and public engagement with the past, including archives, museums, films, novels, and video games.
 This course will involve online work, collaborative projects, and field trips.
 (Field e).
 Includes: Experiential Learning Activity Lectures three hours a week or online.

+HIST 2812 [0.5 credit]

 Special Subject in Public History

 A lecture course on a special topic, theme, or period in public history.
 Topic varies from year to year.
 (Field e).
 Lectures three hours a week.

-History of Ancient Greece I
+HIST 2902 [0.5 credit] History of Ancient Greece I

 The history of ancient Greece from the Bronze Age through the Archaic period.
 (Field a).

+Also listed as CLCV 2902.